Alejogb1/job-board/blog-data/file-cls-purpose-code-example.md

 id: "file-cls-purpose-code-example"
 ---

-Okay I see the question file cls purpose code example alright let's break this down I've been wrestling with stuff like this for years so here’s the deal from my perspective
+ I see the question file cls purpose code example let's break this down I've been wrestling with stuff like this for years so here’s the deal from my perspective

 First off when someone says file cls I'm immediately thinking class definition in a file Usually you're looking at object oriented programming OOP and specifically how to structure your code I'm guessing the user wants to understand why we put class definitions in separate files what the typical layout looks like and maybe some real-world examples